Skip to main content

 • Request feedback: Some companies (particularly mid-size firms) will share feedback if you email the recruiter politely.
 Large enterprises like JP Morgan or Walmart rarely provide individual feedback, but it costs nothing to ask.

 Not always.
 Some companies using Workday simply change the portal status without sending a formal rejection email.
 This is frustrating but common - particularly at high-volume employers.
-If your status changed but you received no email, check your spam folder, then consider the status change as your official notification.
+If your status changed to "No Longer Under Consideration" but you received no email, check your spam folder, then consider the status change on the portal as your official notification.